Sairaj1707/OctaNet_Task-2/README.md

 <p>This task was given by OctaNet Services Pvt Ltd. to create an simple to-do list.

-It is an simple landing page created using HTML, CSS & JavaScript.</p>
+It is an simple To-do page created using HTML, CSS & JavaScript.</p>

 <h2>Screenshots</h2>